zerve-app/zerve/docs/docs/vision.md

 - [Zen](./internal/zen): A modular UI layer that works across mobile and web, and eases platform distinctions
 - [Zoo](./internal/zoo): The 'glue' that keeps the project together, with simple deployment tools for running on your server

 We aim to document and de-couple these components.
-Of course this helps internal contributors, but the goal is to educate and empower any engineer to build and deploy a full-stack application using this tech stack.
+Of course this helps internal contributors, but the goal is to educate any aspiring software engineer to build and deploy a full-stack application using this tech stack.

 Front-end engineers should have an easy-to-use backend that 'just works' for most use-cases.
-And back-end engineers should be able to build a custom server using the Zed framework, and get a 'free' front-end app for every platform that queries the API to present
+And back-end engineers should be able to build a custom server using the Zed framework, and get a 'free' front-end app for every platform that queries the API to present an appropriate UI.

 ### Phase III - Zerve Auto-Apps